Q: What are the indications for HA cartridges?

 Q: Could you illustrate the safety and biocompatibility of Jafron cartridges?

 A: The biocompatibility of the cartridges has been evaluated both in vitro and in vivo.
 In vitro, CT imaging showed an excellent distribution of the flow inside the HA cartridges without channeling phenomena.
 The cytotoxicity test demonstrated that HA cartridges carried out an optimal level of biocompatibility, and their use was not associated with adverse reactions.
-Clinically, the publications did not show significant adverse reactions related to Jafron hemoperfusion.

 Q: What are the adsorption principles and the clinical applications of the HA230 hemoadsorption cartridge?